Professional Learning: Course Evaluations

 Dashboard Login

-Faculty and students can access Course Evaluations using two distinct dashboards depending on the user role.
-Faculty should use the "faculty dashboard" to review their results and students should use "student dashboard" to complete their evaluations.
+Faculty, students and administrators can access Course Evaluations using distinct dashboards depending on the user role.
+Faculty should use the "faculty dashboard" to review their results, students should use "student dashboard" to complete their evaluations and administrators should use the "administrator dashboard" to review surveys after the evaluation period ends.
 These links will remain consistent throughout every administration of the course evaluation process.
 Each link is available via SLC.me and students can also access the dashboard via URSLC App.

 For additional technical support, please review the Technical Support section.